Meet the NFL Player-Turned-Chef Opening an Oyster Bar in DC

 “At that time, we didn’t have passports for my daughters, so I was getting homesick, missing my family,” he says.
 “It got to a point where I wasn’t enjoying football anymore.
 It turned into a job where I was like, I can’t do this.”

 Dorzon decided it was time for a career change.
 As a hobby, he had spent his off seasons at The Art Institute of Washington’s culinary school.
-His father, a Liberian immigrant, spent 14 years running a West African restaurant called Kendejah on Georgia Avenue, where Dorzon worked in as a kid.
+His father, a Liberian immigrant, spent 14 years running a West African restaurant called Kendejah on Georgia Avenue, where Dorzon worked as a kid.
 Thinking back to those days, he decided to enroll in culinary school full time.

 After graduating, Dorzon landed cooking jobs at the Ritz-Carlton in Georgetown and the Society Restaurant & Lounge in Silver Spring.
 “At that time I really didn’t know my own worth,” he says.
 “I used to be working for pennies, working 20 hour days as an executive chef.
 It helped in a way—I learned what to do and what not to do in the restaurant industry.
 It’s when I told myself that one day, I would own my own restaurant.”